 Cumberland County along with the City government has identified homelessness as a priority in the Strategic Plan.
 Cumberland County will continue to apply for state and federal funds to address the needs of homelessness and those at-risk of becoming homeless in the community.
 Local governments have allocated funds to address the priority identified in the Strategic Plan for the homeless initiative.
-The County has been awarded Community Development Block Grant - Disaster Recovery (CDBG-DR) funds for which a portion will be used to develop permanent supportive housing and a community resource center to provide services for those who are homeless.
+The local governments have created a Homeless Committee to develop strategic plan to address homelessness and to oversee the implementation of activities funded through the Homeless Initiative program.
+The County will use the Community Development Block Grant - Disaster Recovery (CDBG-DR) funds to develop permanent supportive housing for persons who are homeless.